Inc21/tic-tac-toe-pp2/README.md

 __The Error 404 Page__

 ![](/assets/images/readme_images/404_page.png)

-    Read more about it [GitHub custom 404 page](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
+  Read more about it, [GitHub custom 404 page](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)
   - This page will be displayed if any user manages to navigate to a page that does not exist.
   - Mistakes happen, this page is very valuable for the user as it shows their error whilst still keeping them on the page with easy navigation back to the home page.

 ### Features Left to Implement

-- some text.
-- some text.
-- some text.
+- While developing this game I discovered many interesting history and facts about tic tac toe.
+It would be great to have some of it displayed on the site.
+- Given enough time and knowhow, would like to add more game modes.
+Tic tac toe is quite easy game to master but there is many more challenging variations out there.
+For example [Misère](https://en.wikipedia.org/wiki/Mis%C3%A8re), [Wild tic-tac-toe](https://en.wikipedia.org/wiki/Wild_tic-tac-toe), [Number Scrabble](https://en.wikipedia.org/wiki/Number_Scrabble) and many more.

 ## Look and feel